MMOBugs/MQ2GMCheck/README.md

 Beep - Beep the PC speaker for alerts (or play PC beep).
 Popup - Show popup overlays for alerts.
 Corpse - Exclude GM corpses from alerts.
+Exclude - Exclude checks/alerts if in zone defined in ExcludeZoneList.
 RemInt - Number of seconds for reminder interval.
 EnterSound - Alert enter sound filename.
 LeaveSound - Alert leave sound filename.